 I.A.2.4. - Entrance Exams.
 UHS administers one nationally-normed test to all applicants - the Cognitive Abilities Test (CogAT).
-Students are awarded points based upon their score (see I.A.4.1).
+Students are awarded points based upon their score (see I.A.4.1) as determine by the grade level appropriate norming rubric.